 - Students wishing to be released from their Housing Contract must submit a Housing Contract Appeal Form.

-- The contract period is binding for the entire term of Fall 2022 and Spring 2023 which is considered the academic year.
-Students may sign-up for January 2023 and Summer 2023 terms for an additional charge.
-The starting and ending dates of the terms are as published in the College Catalogue and website, and may be modified by other publications made available to all students.
+b.
+The contract period is binding for the entire term of Fall 2023 and Spring 2024which is considered the academic year.
+Students may sign-up for January 2024 and Summer 2024 terms for an additional charge.
+The starting and ending dates of the terms are as published in the Academic Calendar and website, and may be modified by other announcements or publications made available to all students.

 This contract may be terminated by the College if: